-A lovely dwarf Michaelmas daisy.
-Attractive yellow eyed, pure white starry daisy-like flowers above neat mounds of foliage.
+A lovely dwarf Michaelmas daisy which makes a good size clump about a foot high.
+Absolutely masses of attractive yellow eyed, pure white starry daisy-like flowers above neat mounds of foliage.

 The perennial Asters, which include Michaelmas Daisies, are essential to prolong the flowering season of most gardens well into autumn.